Generate a project-specific RDF Schema

 Note

-This line gives the information about a Concept called Cost which do not have any link to the Administrative Case, Data Provider Institute or Subject Pseudo Identifier.
+This line gives the information about a Concept called Cost which do not have any link to the Administrative Case, Data Provider or Subject Pseudo Identifier.
 It is possible to have a concept X that is not connected to any of these three concepts, in which case the concept X must be reused in another concept in a composedOf.

 1. a new line is created below the Cost for adding the composedOf value:

-• release version: 2023.1
+• release version: 2024.1

-• IRI https://www.biomedit.ch/rdf/sphn-ontology/genotech/2023/1#hasValue
+• IRI https://www.biomedit.ch/rdf/sphn-schema/sphn/2024/1#hasValue

 • active status: yes